 Learn how to answer customer questions about error messages, installation and Windows 8 device compatibility.

 Use the following default product keys to quickly and easily preinstall computers with Windows 8 software.

 |Windows 8 Professional

 |Windows 8 N

 |Windows 8 Professional N

 Simply type the default product key into the answer file used to preinstall the version of Windows that your customer requested.

-Download and install additional languages to allow end users to view menus, dialog boxes, and user interface items in their preferred language.
+Download and install additional languages to allow end users to view menus, dialogue boxes and user interface items in their preferred language.

-Whenever customers are looking to upgrade a touch PC with a previous version of Windows, they should be directed to purchase the retail SKUs for Windows 8 and Windows 8.1.
-In addition, we recommend that customers who are considering the Windows 8.1 System Builder product be advised about the touch limitation to avoid any potential dissatisfaction.
+Whenever customers are looking to upgrade a touch computer with a previous version of Windows, they should be directed to purchase the retail Windows 8 Upgrade SKUs.
+In addition, we recommend that customers who are considering the Windows 8 System Builder product be advised about the touch limitation to avoid any potential dissatisfaction.

-If you have any questions about these restrictions, visit the Reseller Support System OEM forums.
+If you have any questions about these restrictions, visit the Personal Use Licence website or the Reseller Support System OEM forums.